klm-lab/store/README.md

 import { createStore } from "aio-store/react";
 ```

-With that you can create two types of store.
+With that, you can create two types of store.
-* **Slice store**: A store that mind his own business
+* **Slice store**: A store that minds his own business
-* **Grouped store**: A group of slice store.
+* **Grouped store**: A group of slice stores.

 ### Slice store

 A slice store is just a part of your store.
 You can divide your store into several slices, or combine slices into one large
-store.
-When you create a store, you can organize your data or mix it with actions.
+store.<br> When you create a store, you can organize your data or mix it with actions.
 The choice is yours.
 But all actions must be at
-root level.
-In your actions, the first parameter
+root level.<br> In your actions, the first parameter
 will always be the store data, his name is yours.
-If you want to pass other parameters, add them after the first parameter.
-Find out more here:
+If you want to pass other parameters, add them after the first parameter.<br> Find out more here:
-<a href="#passing-parameter-to-actions">Passing parameters</a>.
-Let's take the following example
+<a href="#passing-parameter-to-actions">Passing parameters</a>.<br> Let's take the following example

 #### Create a not organised data store